The financial year of the Cultural Foundation is from 1 October to 30 September. The guidelines are updated annually in September.

 If the grant is applied for short-term, continuous, or intermittent work for less than 4 months, the applied sum can be set in proportion to the tables above.
 The applied sum can also be estimated, for example, on the basis of, for instance, the number of gigs, or in other manner deemed applicable in the applicant's own field.

 Expenditure grants are awarded to cover activity-related expenses, such as the costs of archaeological excavations, theatre productions, music master classes, or individual acquisitions of tools.
 It is important to include a detailed and comprehensive budget in the expenditure grant application.

 An expenditure grant can be applied for exceptional travel costs related to the grant project.
-Ordinary conference and lecture trips are not funded.
+Conference, meeting and lecture trips are not funded on their own.

 - University and polytechnic (University of Applied Sciences) students at the end of their basic degree studies are eligible to apply for expenditure grants to cover extraordinary costs of their dissertation work, such as field work or material expenses.

 - Registered organisations may apply for a grant to expenditure only.

 References are of considerable importance, especially in science applications.
 They can also play a significant role in the beginning of an artist's career.
 At the bachelor, master, and doctoral stage, a thesis supervisor’s reference concerning the applicant’s study success or work or research plan is mandatory.
 At the post-doctoral stage, a reference is still recommended.